amejaes/NPVfunction/README.md

 2.  use\_git() was run and the files were committed to activate the Git pane.

-3. While DESCRIPTION and NAMESPACE are both created with the package, the function R document was created using use\_r(“NPV”), and the README and vignette files were created and built using use\_readme\_rmd(), build\_readme(), use\_vignette(“Calculating\_NPVs”), and build\_vignettes().
-Both the README file and the vignette were manually configured and written by me.
+3. While DESCRIPTION and NAMESPACE are both created with create\_package(), the function’s R document was created using use\_r(“NPV”), and the README and vignette files were created and built using use\_readme\_rmd(), build\_readme(), use\_vignette(“Calculating\_NPVs”), and build\_vignettes().
+Both the README file and the vignette were manually configured and written.

 4. The DESCRIPTION was filled in manually as well as using devtools, such as use\_mit\_license(“Annie Mejaes”) and use\_packages(“purrr”).

-5. To run tests, I used use\_testthat() followed by use\_test(“NPV”) to create a test files for my function.Then, I manually created the tests.
+5. To run tests, I used use\_testthat() followed by use\_test(“NPV”) to create a test file for my function.Then, I manually created the tests.